survivejs/react-book/manuscript/04_implementing_notes.md

 Using `bind` at `constructor` gives us a small performance benefit as opposed to binding at `render()`.
 I'll be using this convention unless it would take additional effort through lifecycle hooks.
 In the future [property initializers](https://facebook.github.io/react/blog/2015/01/27/react-v0.13.0-beta-1.html#es7-property-initializers) may solve this issue with a neat syntax.

-T> Besides allowing you to set context [bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind) makes it possible to fix parameters to certain values.
+T> Besides allowing you to set context, [bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind) makes it possible to fix parameters to certain values.
 You will see an example of this shortly.

 ## Editing Notes